 It’s a gradual, conscious process of slowly building up strength through challenge and release.

 It’s that combination that allows the muscle to regenerate and grow stronger.

-However, if you over-challenge that muscle before it’s ready, it gives up.
-If you attempt an Olympic weight when you’ve just lifted your first 20kg, you’ll risk long-term injury.
+However, if you over-challenge that muscle before it’s ready, it gives up and you attempt an Olympic weight when you’ve just lifted your first 20kg, you’ll risk long-term injury.

 No achievement comes without stretch.
 But if we stretch ourselves too far and too fast, we put our businesses at risk by relying on something that’s not safe or sustainable.

 We all have natural preferences for how we get things done.
 Your personality and the sum of all your experiences make some tasks much easier for you than others.